 Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)

-Stevens-Johnson syndrome and toxic epidermal necrolysis are two forms of the same life-threatening skin disease that cause rash, skin peeling, and sores on the mucous membranes.
+Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are forms of the same life-threatening skin disease.
+SJS involves less of your body, and TEN involves more.
+They both cause a rash, skin peeling, and sores.

 SJS and TEN are usually caused by a reaction to a medicine

 Symptoms for both diseases include peeling skin, fever, body aches, a flat red rash, and blisters and sores on your mouth, eyes, and vagina

 Treatment is in an intensive care unit in the hospital and includes fluids, medicines, and stopping any medicine that may have caused the disease